ridercoach/rsna2018/README.md

 installing Darknet on Linux, which is very easy.
-Then, [this page](https://pjreddie.com/darknet/yolo) gives instructions for trying out YOLO on the included sample images (or any image you want, really, as long as it is a JPG.)
+Then, [this page](https://pjreddie.com/darknet/yolo) gives instructions for trying out YOLO on the included sample images (or any image you want, as long as it is a JPG.)

 Note that to use YOLO you must specify a neural network configuration (.cfg file) and a **matching** set of trained parameters (.weights file.)